snudler6/time-travel/README.md

 python time libraries mocking

 ### time-travel is the fun and easy way to unit-test time sensetive modules.
-### time-travel let you write determenistic test for long and even infinite time scenarios.
+### time-travel lets you write determenistic test for long and even infinite time scenarios.

 ## Usage